nbailey20/DIVA/README.md

 # DIVA Lambda Engine

-DIVA (Detect->Inject->Verify->Alert) is an AWS Lambda-based monitoring engine that validates whether events can occur in a system.
+DIVA (Detect->Inject->Verify->Alert) is an AWS Lambda-based monitoring engine that validates whether **events** can occur in a system.
-If you can write code to do something and also validate whether that thing happened, DIVA can periodically probe this functionality and detect issues.
+If you can write code to perform an action and verify its result, DIVA can periodically probe this functionality and detect issues.

 It works by first **detecting** whether expected events are already occurring in a system by executing your custom detection logic.
 If the desired events are not detected, your custom **injection** logic is executed to **verify** the event can occur.
-An **alert** is generated if the event is still not detected after injection.
+An **alert** is generated if the event still fails after injection.

-Because the injection and detection logic is 100% customizable with the only constraint being executability from a Lambda function, this engine can support a wide variety of applications.
+Because the detection and injection logic is 100% customizable (must be executable from Lambda), this engine can support a wide variety of use cases.

-The module supports two execution modes:
+---

+## Execution Modes

 - **Monolithic mode** (default):
-  A single Lambda function runs both injection and detection logic.
-State is stored in **S3**.
+  - Single Lambda runs detection and injection logic.
+  - State is persisted in **S3**.
-  ✅ Used where injection and detection can be executed from the same system.
+  - ✅ Suitable when detection and injection can run from the same environment.

 - **Distributed mode**:
-  Separate Lambdas run injection and detection independently.
-State is stored in **DynamoDB**.
+  - Separate Lambdas handle detection vs injection independently.
+  - State is persisted in **DynamoDB**.
-  ✅ Used for cross-device or cross-region events, where injection and detection happen on different systems or in a hub/spoke architecture.
+  - ✅ Suitable for cross-device or cross-region events where injection and detection occur on different systems.

 ---

 ## How It Works

-Each **event** to monitor is defined in `user_logic.py` and consists of:
+Each **event** to monitor is defined in `event_logic.py` and consists of:

+- **detect** function – checks whether the event occurred.
+Returns `True` if healthy, `False` otherwise.
-- An **inject** function – generates the event in the target system.
+- **inject** function – triggers the event in the target system.
+Returns `True` if injection was successful, `False` otherwise.
-- A **detect** function – checks whether the event successfully occurred.
-- An optional **alert** function – notifies your monitoring/alerting system (e.g., SNS, PagerDuty, Slack).
+- Optional **alert** function – invoked if an event fails detection or injection beyond allowed thresholds.

-These 3 functions all accept the event name as input to differentiate between various events.
+These functions receive the event name to differentiate multiple events.
-They can be as complicated as you like, or as simple as a single print statement.

-DIVA runs periodically (via a CloudWatch schedule), iterating through all expected events:
+DIVA runs periodically (via CloudWatch schedule), iterating through all events:

-1. **Detection first**:
+1. **Detection**
    - If detection succeeds → event is marked healthy.
-   - If detection fails → failures are tracked in state.
+   - If detection fails → failure count increments in state.

-2. **Injection next** (when needed):
-   - On the first failure, or on every run if configured, an injection is attempted.
-   - Multiple consecutive failures trigger the **alert** function once max_failures is reached.
+2. **Injection**
+   - Only performed if needed (on first failure or if configured to reinject each period).
+   - Injection failures increment a separate counter.

+3. **Alerting**
+   - Triggered once max thresholds are reached:
+     - `max_failed_detections` → alert for repeated detection failures
+     - `max_failed_injections` → alert for repeated injection failures

-3. **State persistence**:
+4. **State persistence**
-   - In monolithic mode → persisted to **S3** JSON object.
+   - Monolithic mode → persisted to **S3** JSON object.
-   - In distributed mode → persisted to **DynamoDB**.
+   - Distributed mode → persisted per-event to **DynamoDB**.

+5. **Recovery / Reset**
+   - If an event is successfully detected, state may reset according to `reset_policy`:
+     - `"fast"` → reset failures and injection flags immediately
+     - `"cooldown"` → increment a `cooldown_counter` each successful detection until a threshold is reached, then reset

+> All other details of historical failures and injections are logged via Lambda in CloudWatch.

 ---